yusefmosiah/choir-scales/README.md

 Veto Power for Editors: Incorporating editors into the author set fosters a collaborative environment where multiple stakeholders have a say in content evolution.

-Benefits of Proof of Intersubjective Content Quality
+Benefits of Proof of Text

 High-Quality Content: Collective curation ensures that only content meeting community standards persists, enhancing the overall quality of the platform.